michael2012z/BitBible/markdown/KJV/files/Deut.md

 12. Then thou shalt cut off her hand, thine eye shall not pity her.

-13. Thou shalt not have in thy bag divers weights, a great and a small.divers…: Heb. a stone and a stone
+13. Thou shalt not have in thy bag divers weights, a great and a small.

-14. Thou shalt not have in thine house divers measures, a great and a small.divers…: Heb. an ephah and an ephah
+14. Thou shalt not have in thine house divers measures, a great and a small.

 15. But thou shalt have a perfect and just weight, a perfect and just measure shalt thou have: that thy days may be lengthened in the land which the Lord thy God giveth thee.